Love & Friendship

-Love & Friendship is a 2016 period comedy film written and directed by Whit Stillman.
+Love & Friendship is a 2016 period romantic comedy-drama film written and directed by Whit Stillman.
 Based on Jane Austen's epistolary novel Lady Susan, written c.
 1794, the film stars Kate Beckinsale, Chloë Sevigny, Xavier Samuel, and Emma Greenwell.
 The film follows recently widowed Lady Susan in her intrepid and calculating exploits to secure suitably wealthy husbands for her daughter and herself.
 Although adapted from Lady Susan, the film was produced under the borrowed title of Austen's juvenile story Love and Freindship.

 The film premiered at the 2016 Sundance Film Festival.
-Released theatrically on May 13, 2016, by Roadside Attractions and Amazon Studios in North America, the film received critical acclaim and was a box office success in North America, though it was not widely released (peaking at 826 theaters in its second week).
+Released theatrically on 13 May 2016, by Roadside Attractions and Amazon Studios in North America, the film received critical acclaim and was a box office success in North America, though it was not widely released (peaking at 826 theatres in its second week).

 Plot

-In the 1790s, the recently widowed and relatively young Lady Susan Vernon seeks a wealthy match for her only daughter, Frederica, and a wealthy husband for herself, to renew the state of her fortunes.
-After being turned out of the Manwaring estate due to her dalliance with the married Lord Manwaring, she and her unpaid companion Mrs. Cross head to Churchill, the country home of her brother-in-law, Charles Vernon and his wife, Catherine Vernon (née DeCourcy).
-Lady Susan frankly discusses her plans during visits to her trusted friend, the American Mrs. Johnson.
+In the 1790s, the recently widowed and relatively young Lady Susan Vernon seeks a wealthy match for her only daughter, Frederica, and a wealthy husband for herself, to renew her fortunes.
+After being turned out of the Manwaring estate due to her dalliance with the married Lord Manwaring, she and her unpaid companion Mrs Cross head to Churchill, the country home of her brother-in-law (her late husband's brother), Charles Vernon, and his wife Catherine Vernon (née DeCourcy).
+Lady Susan frankly discusses her plans during visits to her trusted friend, the American Mrs Johnson.

 Catherine and her younger brother, Reginald DeCourcy, are aware of Lady Susan's reputation as a determined and accomplished flirt.
 Under the influence of the amiable but dull Charles, Reginald agrees to keep an open mind, and soon finds himself enchanted with Lady Susan.
 When Reginald's father, Sir Reginald DeCourcy, learns of this, he warns Reginald against marrying Lady Susan lest the family name be sullied.
-Reginald says their relationship is not romantic, however, he and Lady Susan soon reach a romantic understanding.
+Reginald says their relationship is not romantic; however, he and Lady Susan soon reach a romantic understanding.

-Lady Susan's daughter, Frederica, who has been attending a boarding school her mother cannot afford, runs away and is expelled.
+Lady Susan's daughter, Frederica, who has been attending a boarding school which her mother cannot afford, runs away and is expelled.
 Frederica arrives at Churchill followed by Sir James Martin, who is both very wealthy and foolish.
 For example, upon arrival at Churchill, he explains that he struggled to find the estate as he had been looking for "church hill", a church and/or a hill.

 Frederica confides in Reginald that she does not want to marry Sir James because he is "silly", but she fears her mother's determination to marry her off.
-He is surprised and tackles Lady Susan and then decides to leave.
-However, Lady Susan wins him over, then plots to punish him for his disloyalty.
+Surprised, he decides to take up Frederica's case with Lady Susan and, after their confrontation, he decides to leave.
+However, Lady Susan smooths things over with him, then plots to punish him for his disloyalty.